GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/synchronizing-content-from-upstream-to-downstream-sites/en.md

 - It executes an `updatePost` mutation on each of the downstream sites, passing the updated content
 - If any downstream site produces an error, the mutation is reverted on all downstreams

+As in the previous recipe, we use the post slug as the common identifier across sites.

 ```graphql
 query InitializeDynamicVariables
   @configureWarningsOnExportingDuplicateVariable(enabled: false)